 - Incorporation relief delays you paying any capital gains tax until you sell or dispose of the shares in the company.

-There are numerous other conditions which you, as a landlord, need to meet before S162 can be applied.
+There are numerous other conditions that you, as a landlord, need to meet before S162 can be applied.

 Other Implications of Buy-to-Let Property

-- SDLT is applicable if the value considered for SDLT is above a certain amount.
+- Stamp duty on transfer of property to a limited company is applicable if the value considered for SDLT is above a certain amount.
 The calculation of the charge is by reference to the market value of the property and not the consideration.

 - ATED can also become applicable if you hold a buy-to-let residential property through a Limited Company which is higher than a specific value.
 You will need to check if you need to submit an ATED return.

-- Transferring property from Sole or Partnership Landlord to a Limited company can become time-consuming, complicated and confusing.
+- Transferring property to LTD can become time-consuming, complicated and confusing.

-- There can also be many tax traps which might be hard to avoid if you are not too sure about what you are doing or trying to do.
+- There can also be many tax traps that might be hard to avoid if you are not too sure about what you are doing or trying to do.

 - Early Redemption charges might be payable on any existing mortgages